alchemydc/musemeter/memory-bank/activeContext.md

 ## Learnings and Project Insights
 - The project requires a strong focus on personalization and user experience.
 - Integration with external APIs (music events, Spotify) will be crucial.
+- The SeatGeek API also looks interesting and has been added to the list of music discovery APIs to explore.